Nick Solak: College career

 Solak made his college baseball debut on February 16, 2014, pinch hitting for the Louisville Cardinals in their 6–1 win against the Delaware Fightin' Blue Hens.
 The following week, Solak experienced a number of collegiate firsts.
 On February 19, during the Cardinals' season home opener against Eastern Kentucky, he recorded his first RBI on a groundout.
 Two days later, he recorded his first hit in the Cardinals' 21–8 rout of the Western Michigan Broncos, and he made his first start the day after that as a designated hitter when the Cardinals shut out the Broncos 8–0.
 In the summer of 2014, he played for the Vermont Mountaineers of the New England Collegiate Baseball League.

-As a sophomore in 2015, Solak attained a .324 batting average, and hit three runs, forty RBIs, fifteen doubles, and stole eighteen bases.
+As a sophomore in 2015, Solak attained a .324 batting average, and had three homeruns, forty RBIs, fifteen doubles, and eighteen stolen bases.
 Along with Pete Alonso, he played for the Bourne Braves of the Cape Cod League, with Solak name a league all-star.

 In 2016, he played as a second baseman, and despite suffering from an injury, he was named a Second Team Academic All-American by the College Sports Information Directors of America, and earned second-team All-America recognition from the National Collegiate Baseball Writers Association.
-He had slash line of a .376 batting average, .470 on-base percentage, and a .564 slugging percentage.
+He had a slash line of a .376 batting average, .470 on-base percentage, and a .564 slugging percentage.
 He also hit four home runs, and 26 RBIs in his 42 games played in 2016.
 Solak finished his collegiate career with a slash line of .346/.442/.484 with 10 home runs, 94 RBI, 36 stolen bases, and a .926 on-base plus slugging (OPS).